Version 0.4 April 2026

 PROFILE_NOT_FOUNDReferenced profile could not be resolved

-BOUND_EXCEEDEDExecution request value exceeds authorization frame bound
+BOUND_EXCEEDEDExecution value exceeds authorization bound

 {